intel-ai/timedf/hm_fashion_recs/README.md

 ### Additional dependencies
 - `lightfm` is turned off by default and is used for generating user embeddings for feature engineering
-- `faiss` is used for candidate generation to speed up search in mean OHE space
+- `faiss` is turned off by default (so no candidates from OHE space) and is used for candidate generation to speed up search in mean OHE space